-Two US-6 Routes Today
+Two US-6 Routes in Pennsylvania Today

 Yesterday, Roadtrip-'62 ™ traveled 111 miles: we’re beginning to put on some good distance each day now, which we’ll need to get all the way to the Pacific Ocean.
 We saw one of Pennsylvania’s premier natural attractions, the Grand Canyon of Pennsylvania, and traveled through the Allegheny National Forest.
 We also found some toy history at the home of Wooly Willy, and several pieces of railroad history.
 Today is our last full day in Pennsylvania because tomorrow we enter Ohio.
 We’ll stop at some more natural sites, learn some manufacturing history, and enjoy an amusement park.
 On the way, if you find anything you like, get yourself out on the road and enjoy it in person.
 This virtual roadtrip may be fun, but there's nothing like the real thing!
 While you’re here though, just click on an underlined word below to learn more about the places on the trip.
 Now, let’s get back on the road again!

 Before we leave Warren, let’s take a short walk through the Warren Historic District.
 This part of the city was placed on the National Register of Historic Places in 1999, though of course the buildings are much older.
 There are over 580 buildings, mostly in the Greek Revival and Italianate architectural styles.
 While we could have walked or driven past them in 1962, today the Warren County Historical Society offers a Self Guided Walking Tour Brochure to explain their significance.
 They also operate a museum in the former Irvine Elementary School, which was still a school in 1962.
 But the society’s museum was in the basement of the courthouse then, so we could have seen it anyway!